jbrems/brems.dev/blog-posts/ui/popup-vs-modal.md

 A `popup` is an overlay that does not block interactions with the main content. `Toasts` and `snackbars` are examples of `popups`.

 ## Modal
 A `modal` is an overlay that does block interactions with the main content until the `modal` has been closed.
 Important actions or information that cannot be ignored can be shown in a `modal`.
-Examples are a login form and a delete confirmation alert.
+Examples are a login form and a delete confirmation alert or any other alert.

 ## Layover
 A `layover`, sometimes just called `overlay`, is a type of `overlay` that adds a partly transparent layer on top of the UI.
 Its goal is to draw attention to certain parts of the UI by obscuring the rest. `Layovers` are often used in combination with `modals` or when showing pictures or other content in a `lightbox`.